uptonking/note4yaoo/dev/docs-web-mozilla.md

 # docs-web-mozilla

+# contenteditable vs contentEditable

+- `contenteditable` global attribute is an enumerated attribute indicating if the element should be editable by the user.
+  - 作为html的属性
+  - If so, the browser modifies its widget to allow editing.
+  - `true` or an empty string, which indicates that the element is editable.
+  - `false`, which indicates that the element is not editable.
+  - If the attribute is given without a value, like `<label contenteditable>Example Label</label>`, its value is treated as an empty string.
+  - If this attribute is missing or its value is invalid, its value is inherited from its parent element: so the element is editable if its parent is editable.

+- `HTMLElement.contentEditable` property
+  - 用在js中读写该属性
 # Preloading content with `rel="preload"`

 - The preload value of the `<link>` element's `rel` attribute lets you declare fetch requests in the HTML's `<head>`, specifying resources that your page will need very soon,